Kitware/QuickView/docs/setup/for_app_developers.md

 At version 1.0, QuickView is expected to be installed and used from a personal computer with the data files also being local.
-Future versions will support the server-client model allowing access to remote data files.
+Future versions will support the server-client model allowing access to remote data.

 Releases so far have focused on macOS.
-We plan to add support for more systems in the near [future](../future.md).
+Support for more systems will be added in the near [future](../future.md).

 ----
 ## Clone the repo